marvin-hansen/bazel_rust_cross_llvm/README.md

 * {darwin, aarch64 (Apple Silicon)} -> {linux, x86_64}
 * {darwin, aarch64 (Apple Silicon)} -> {linux, aarch64}

+## PC Linux hosts

+When you run linux on either Intel, AMD, or ARM64, you can compile and run the example in the following way:

 You cross-compile by calling the target.

 `bazel build //:hello_world_x86_64`